 Yolo County Supervisor Don Saylor represents District 2, including the cities of Davis and Winters, the campus of the University of California at Davis, and the farm land of southwestern Yolo County.

-Don’s public service career spans over 45 years and includes 25 years elected in office, administrative, planning and analytical positions in local government and both the legislative and executive branches of California state government.
+Don’s public service career spans over 45 years and includes 27 years elected in office, as well as administrative, planning, and analytical positions in local government and both the legislative and executive branches of California state government.

 Yolo County Supervisor Don Saylor represents District 2, including parts of the City of Davis, the City of Winters, the campus of the University of California at Davis, and the farm land of southwestern Yolo County.
 Don was first elected to the Yolo County Board of Supervisors in 2010 and was re-elected in 2014 and 2018.
 Don served as the Chair of the Board of Supervisors in 2014 and 2019.